Your free business.com+ membership unlocks exclusive tech deals and advisor support

 • Beliefs, attitudes and values

-• Unmet needs and how they relates to your product or service
+• Unmet needs and how they relate to your product or service

-• Channels where they go for information or entertainment
+• The channels they use for information or entertainment

 Bottom LineBottom line